 The PwC video interview asks you to record your responses to questions and case studies.
-It’s also your opportunity to demonstrate your motivation for working at PwC.
-It would be a good idea to look at our article offering expert performance tips for video interviews in preparation.
+It’s also your opportunity to demonstrate your motivation for working at PwC Take a look at PwC’s skills we look for page in advance.
+It would also be a good idea to look at our article offering expert performance tips for video interviews in preparation.

 - contribute, but not dominate the conversation

 - listen and don't interrupt

 - be diplomatic